codetricity/json_loader/README.md

+First, play around with the example program.
+Have fun and understand the goal.
-execute the sample program on your desktop with:
+Execute the sample program on your desktop with:

  $ python main.py

-The ./doc directory contains documentation that is automatically generated with pydoc
+Next, create your own maps with Tiled and play around with the loader.
+Show your friends, write your own game, extend the loader.
+Put the game on your Android  phone.
+When you are ready, start building the JSON loader on your own using the steps listed below and this code as a reference.

 To edit the sample program: